gonuma/solo-api-project/README.md

 You can retrieve all activities in the database
 OR
-YOu can view a single activity by querying with an activity id as a parameter.
+You can view a single activity by querying with an activity id as a parameter.

 `/activity/average_speed`
 You can calculate and retrieve the average speed of all activities in the database